 Portable ice maker

 Portable ice makers are about the size of a microwave and typically go on your kitchen counter.
 They plug into a standard outlet and require no drainage system or connection to a water line (and no installation!) like the under the counter ice makers.
 You just fill them with water, select the size of ice you want and press start.
-They can store a decent amount of ice (roughly one to two pounds), though depending on the “brand” the quality storage differs, meaning that sometimes some of the ice melts.
+They can store a decent amount of ice (roughly 1 to 2 pounds), though depending on the “brand” the quality storage differs, meaning that sometimes some of the ice melts.

 The starting price is around a hundred bucks, which is much less expensive than the under the counter ice makers.
 The portables ones are also quicker at producing ice than the under the counter machines.
-And the ice “cubes”, which are really bullet-shaped pieces of opaque ice, tend to be smaller and thus melt quicker in your drink (but that means it makes your drink colder, quicker!).
+And the ice “cubes,” which are really bullet-shaped pieces of opaque ice, tend to be smaller and thus melt quicker in your drink (but that means it makes your drink colder, quicker!).

 Under the counter ice maker